warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

     See the `network` field in the output.

     :::tip
-    In development genesis files, the chain ID is typically `warden`.
+    If you used a `just` script or a devnet snapshot to run your node, the chain ID is `warden_1337-1`.
     :::

 ## 2. Register a Keychain